 It’s a very healthy and nutritious green which thrives in fall and winter.
 It can easily be grown in containers at home and in the kitchen.
 But just like spinach, it can survive a mild cold climate, but if it’s freezing out there, bring the container inside.

 Turnip is a great root vegetable choice for harvesting in fall.
-It can survive in deep soil containers which provides enough warmth to flourish.
+It can survive in deep soil containers which provide enough warmth to flourish.
 Turnips can be used in different oven roasted dishes and mixed vegetables.

 So many choices, no?
 Grow all your seasonal vegetables in your own organic garden.
 There is nothing better than freshly grown organic foods right from your own garden.
 It’s healthy, natural, and full of organic goodness!